razerofficial/UE4ChromaSDKRT_Versions/README.md

 ![image_7](images/image_7.png)

 * The animation sample `Chroma` files are found in the project's content folder.
 There's a set of `Blank`, `Fire`, and `Random` Chroma animation files.
 After building the Windows standalone application, the `Chroma` files should be copied to the compiled application content folder.

+## API

+`UE4ChromaSDKRT` has the same Blueprint API library as [UE4ChromaSDK](https://github.com/RazerOfficial/UE4ChromaSDK#api) with some exceptions to be compatible with earlier versions of UE4.

+* Enum syntax - Enums are namespaced and types use the `EChromaSDKKeyboardKey::Type` syntax to avoid collisions.

+* No const enum types or passing enums by reference in function parameters - Avoid use of const enum types because that seems to crash in UE 4.5.